behrica/specter-x/README.md

 ## Usage

-The specter <https://github.com/nathanmarz/specter> library has very nice support for extracting pieces of arbritary complex clojure data structures.
+The specter <https://github.com/nathanmarz/specter> library has very nice support for extracting pieces of arbitrary complex Clojure data structures.

 This library extends it by macros and functions to support the **_exploration_**  of such data structures.